y-scope/log-archival-bench/assets/sparksql/methodology.md

 ## Setup

 ### Docker
-We use SparkSQL’s public `spark:4.0.0` base docker image and use the python `pyspark` library to interact with SparkSQL.
+We use SparkSQL’s public `spark:4.0.0` base Docker image and interact via the Python `pyspark` library.

 ### Configuration
-Set "spark.sql.caseSensitive" to True
+Set `spark.sql.caseSensitive` to `True`

 ### Launch & Shutdown
-For this benchmark we ran SparkSQL as a cluster.
+For this benchmark, we ran SparkSQL as a cluster.
 On launch we start the master and 1 worker and wait for response on the correct ports before starting the benchmark.

 To shutdown SparkSQL we kill all running java processes with path `/opt/java/openjdk/bin/java` and wait for confirmation of closure on the correct ports.